C. B. Dollaway: Ultimate Fighting Championship

 Dollaway next faced Nate Marquardt on December 19, 2015, at UFC on Fox 17.
 After a back-and-forth first round, Dollaway lost the fight via knockout in the second round.

 Dollaway was expected to face Francimar Barroso in a light heavyweight bout on September 10, 2016, at UFC 203.
 However, on the day of the event, Dollaway suffered a back injury at his hotel due to a malfunctioning elevator and was unable to participate.
 As a result, Barroso was also removed from the event.

 After nineteen months away from competition, Dollaway faced Ed Herman on July 7, 2017, at The Ultimate Fighter 25 Finale.
 He won the back-and-forth bout via unanimous decision.

 Dollaway returned to middleweight and faced Héctor Lombard on March 3, 2018, at UFC 222.
 Dollaway won the fight after Lombard clearly landed two intentional strikes to Dollaway after the end of the first round, knocking him down.
 Lombard was disqualified and Dollaway was given the victory whilst outside the octagon.

 Dollaway was scheduled to face Omari Akhmedov on September 15, 2018, at UFC Fight Night 136.
 However, Akhmedov pulled out of the fight in early September and was briefly replaced by promotional newcomer Artem Frolov.
 In turn, after just three days, Frolov backed out of the fight citing lingering injuries, and he was replaced by Khalid Murtazaliev.
 Dollaway lost the fight via TKO at the end of the second round.

 On August 16, 2019, it was reported that Dollaway tested positive for anastrozole, a growth hormone releasing peptide 2 (GHRP-2 or pralmorelin); a metabolite of GHRP-2; and GHRP-6, on a sample collected on December 19, 2018.
 In addition, tested positive for clomiphene on an out-of-competition sample collected on February 9, 2019.
-Dollaway also tested positive for receiving intravenous (IV) infusion over the allowable limits on December, 2018.
+Dollaway also tested positive for receiving intravenous (IV) infusion over the allowable limits in December 2018.
 As a result, Dollaway was suspended for 2 years by USADA retroactive from December 13, 2018, becoming eligible to fight again on December 13, 2020.
 Dollaway indicated that he was unknowingly in contact with the substance from a stem cell procedure done in Mexico.
 In December 2019, news surfaced that after a 20-fight tenure Dollaway and the UFC had parted ways.